99ltaylor/Accessio/README.md

 <h3>Solution</h3>

 Accessio will develop an NLP Jamaican Patois dataset, that will become the basis of the necessary language and knowledge required to specifically understand having a disability in the Jamaican context.
 For the first time, people with disabilities, who speak Jamaican Patois will also be able to access speech-based assistive technologies using their native language.

-Accessio is an open-source web app that can be used on smartphones or web browsers.

 <h3>Landscape</h3>

 In 2022, AI’s biggest names (<a href="https://deepmind.com/">DeepMind</a>, <a href="https://openai.com/">Open-AI</a>, <a href="https://huggingface.co/">Hugging Face</a>) will further improve the use and development of NLP technology.